-- Textbook -Modern Dental Assisting 14th Ed.
-Robinson Hard Cover Textbook 14th Ed ISBN: 9780323824408 (Can be purchased through the school) - Dental Typodont with 32 teeth and a pole mount attached to typodont (Can be purchased through the school) - Bound and Colored Dental Instrument and Tray Set Up Booklet (Can be purchased through the school) - Face Shield (Can be purchased through the school) - Navy Blue Medical Scrub Uniform and Cuffed Lab Coat (Not purchased through the school) - Professional Liability Insurance from HPSO.com (Not purchased through the school) - Access to Email Account - Photocopies of handouts not in the Textbook as required for in-class work (Handouts Section Online)
+- 12 Week Course "Print All" Handouts Binder (Can be purchased through the school) - Textbook -Modern Dental Assisting 14th Ed.
+Robinson Hard CoverTextbook 14th Ed ISBN: 9780323824408 (Can be purchased through the school) - Dental Typodont with 32 teeth and a pole mount attached to the typodont (Can be purchased through the school) - Bound and Colored Dental Instrument and Tray Set Up Booklet (Can be purchased through the school) - Face Shield (Can be purchased through the school) - Navy Blue Medical Scrub Uniform and Cuffed Lab Coat (Not purchased through the school) - Professional Liability Insurance from HPSO.com (Not purchased through the school) - Access to Email Account - Photocopies of handouts not in the Textbook as required for in-class work (Handouts Section Online)

 The books and typodont for the class can be purchased at any bookstore or through the school online before the start of class.
-Currently, we are using Modern Dental Assisting 14th Ed.
+Currently, we are using Modern Dental Assisting, 14th Ed.
 Robinson Textbook.